CMHA Get Set & Connect Program

 Inspiration Lab Drop-In: Video Recording

-Video Recording equipment:
+Video and Sound Recording equipment:

 • Find resources and get help with your digital project from library staff

-For info about registering for the event, call the main library number at (604) 331-3603.
+For info about registering for studio time, rental equipment, or more details, call the main library number at (604) 331-3603.

 Explore Video Recording Equipment